 Second, clinical labs use digital pathology on select cases for remote consultations, education, or quantitative analysis.

-How does AI enhance the value of whole slide imaging?
+How does computational pathology enhance the value of whole slide imaging?

-There are also other applications, such as sorting and workload balancing, that AI can help to perform in the background to make the laboratory workflow more efficient and make the best use of pathologists’ time.
-For example, AI software can auto-categorize tissue samples by disease state and then route them to specific pathologists for review.
+There are also other use cases, such as sorting and workload balancing, that computational applications can help to perform in the background to make the laboratory workflow more efficient and make the best use of pathologists’ time.
+For example, an AI application can auto-categorize tissue samples by disease state and then route them to specific pathologists for review.
 A more senior pathologist could assess the straightforward cases first, saving the more complex biopsies for later in the day.